Peter Van Dyck

 There are two galleries on his web site, recent work and an archive.
 You can also find his work represented by The John Pence Gallery, Eleanor Ettinger Gallery (work here), Grenning Gallery and Artists’ House Gallery here in Philadelphia, where he is currently part of a group exhibit that is on view until January 16, 2011.

-9 Replies to “Peter Van Dyck”
+9 responses to “Peter Van Dyck”

 1. Thank you for drawing my attention to this young artist.